summerwind/whitebox-controller/docs/getting-started.md

 ## Creating configuration file

-To implement a controller, create a configuration file for Whitebox Controller.
+To begin implementing a controller, create a configuration file first.
 The configuration file defines which resources you want to watch the changes and which commands you want to execute when changes are made.

 Create a configuration file as follows.
-This configuration file defines the configuration to watches the status of 'Hello' custom resource and to execute the command `reconciler.sh` when changes are made.
+This file defines the configuration to watches the status of 'Hello' custom resource and to execute the command `reconciler.sh` when changes are made.

 ```
 $ vim config.yaml